If your baby seems to have a hard time digesting milk, lactose intolerance could be the culprit.

-These can occur anywhere from a few minutes to a few hours of having milk or milk products.
-The ‘general’ nature of these symptoms can make it quite hard to spot lactose intolerance in a young baby.
+These symptoms might occur anywhere from a few minutes to a few hours of having milk or milk products.
+Since the symptoms are so general, and can also be caused by other things, it can be quite hard to spot lactose intolerance in a young baby.

-If you suspect your baby may have lactose intolerance it is important to see your GP as soon as possible, so that anything else can be ruled out.
-Your GP may take a medical history, look at how well they have been growing and make a note of any symptoms.
-They might also ask you to try your baby on a lactose-free milk product, and avoiding weaning foods with lactose in, for a trial period to see if this solves the symptoms.
-If it does then they may ask you to continue with this to stop the symptoms from coming back.
+If you suspect your baby may have lactose intolerance, it's important to see your GP as soon as possible, to rule out anything else might be causing the symptoms.
+Your GP may take a medical history, look at how well your baby has been growing and make a note of any symptoms you've noticed.
+They might also ask you to try giving your baby a lactose-free milk and avoiding weaning foods that contain lactose for a trial period to see if this solves the problem.
+If it does, your GP may ask you to continue with this diet to stop the symptoms from coming back.

 How is it treated?

-If your baby is diagnosed with lactose intolerance then the treatment will involve avoiding lactose both in milk and in foods.
-If they are quite young this will involve feeding with a lactose-free milk formula and weaning diet, and they may need additional calcium, magnesium and zinc to replace what they aren’t getting from milk.
-As they get older you may need to swap from a milk-free formula to a lactose-free milk (found in most supermarkets), and check ingredients labels carefully to make sure there is no lactose.
+If your baby is diagnosed with lactose intolerance, you'll need to avoid lactose, both in milk and in foods.
+For very young babies, this will involve switching to a lactose-free milk formula and weaning diet, and they may need additional calcium, magnesium and zinc to replace what they aren’t getting from milk.

-With primary lactose intolerance sometimes toddlers can tolerate small amounts of foods with lactose in such as cheese and yoghurts.
-In this case your GP or dietitian can advise you.
+With primary lactose intolerance, toddlers can sometimes tolerate small amounts of foods with lactose, such as cheese and yoghurt.
+In this case, your GP or dietitian can advise you.

-All HiPP packaging lists cows’ milk as an ingredient and also in a yellow ‘CONTAINS’ box for easy checking.
+All HiPP packaging lists cows’ milk as an ingredient and also highlights it in a yellow ‘CONTAINS’ box to make things a bit easier.